Tesla Will Start Using Cobalt-Free Batteries for its China-Built Model 3, Reports Say

 【Summary】Tesla is ready to start building some Model 3 vehicles in China equipped with more affordable cobalt-free lithium iron phosphate (LFP) batteries, two people familiar with the matter said.
 In June, Tesla received government approval to build its Model 3s in China using the LFP batteries.

-Although Tesla is riding high as the world's most valuable automaker, the California company remains focused on expanding its presences in China, which is the world's biggest auto market.
+Although Tesla is riding high as the world's most valuable automaker, the California company remains focused on expanding its presence in China, which is the world's biggest auto market.
 Part of that strategy is to produce more affordable electric cars using cobalt-free lithium iron phosphate (LFP) batteries, which cost less to produce.

 According to sources that spoke to Reuters, Tesla is ready to start selling some Model 3 vehicles built in China using more affordable cobalt-free lithium iron phosphate (LFP) batteries, two people familiar with the matter said.